sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ###  1.8. <a name='InitFlow'></a>Init Flow
 ####  1.8.1. <a name='Compilation'></a>Compilation
-This feature will be disabled by default in the compilation stage, this means that it will be not compiled and will be added only when the user specifically adds the relevant compilation flag "INCLUDE_PASSWD" in sonic-buildimage/rules/config file.
+This feature will be disabled by default in the compilation stage, this means that it will be not compiled and will be added only when the user specifically adds the relevant compilation flag "INCLUDE_PASSWH" in sonic-buildimage/rules/config file.

 In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled will be not appear in the CLI of the switch, and vice versa.